Zamalek SC: Regression (2005–2013)

 In 2005, many boards were dismissed by the Minister of Sport, which led to organizational uncertainty from 2005 to 2013, and changed the form of competition in Egypt for years.
-The football team only won two championships: the Egypt Cup in 2008 and 2013.
-The level of Zamalek continued to decline, and its administration destabilized since Morta Mansour assumed the presidency of the club in 2005.
+The football team only won two titles in this period; the Egypt Cup in 2007–08 and 2012–13.
+Shikabala, Zamalek's winger, is one of the most prominent talents in the history of Egyptian football, who carried the banner of Zamalek and preserved the popularity of Zamalek in that difficult period, to become the most decorated player in the history of the club.
+The level of Zamalek continued to decline, and its administration destabilized since Mortada Mansour assumed the presidency of the club in 2005.

+A new generation emerged in Zamalek in this era with several notable players at the Egypt national football team, such as Shikabala, Amr Zaki, Omar Gaber, Mohamed Abdel Shafy, Mahmoud Fathalla, and Mohamed Abou Gabal.
+Also several Zamalek’s players were a major part of the squad that won the Africa Cup of Nations for three consecutive times in 2006, 2008 and 2010.

 The council did not last long and was dissolved, and a council headed by Morsi Atallah came to run the club before Mansour returned to head the council.
 Mansour dissolved the board of directors before restoring it, and the National Sports Council intervened to appoint a council headed by Muhammad Amir for a year before elections were held in May 2009, which resulted in the election of Mamdouh Abbas as the club's president; Abbas' council was dissolved in 2010 after Mansour obtained a court ruling stating that the elections were rigged.
-The administrative authority appointed an interim council to manage the club headed by Jalal Ibrahim, before Abbas' council returned when Mansour abandoned his lawsuit.
+The administrative authority appointed an interim council to manage the club headed by Galal Ibrahim, before Abbas' council returned when Mansour abandoned his lawsuit.
 Taher Abu Zaid disbanded Abbas' council, and formed an interim council headed by Kamal Darwish to head Zamalek, but by appointment.

-Mahmoud Shikabala was one of the most prominent talents in the history of Egyptian football, who carried the banner of Zamalek and preserved the popularity of Zamalek in that difficult period.